hengque/group-validity-action-example/README.md

 Consequently, if there is not exactly one README added under *contributions* the pull request is assumed to not be a project proposal.

 ## Structure and scenarios
 The root has two folders, *other* and *contributions*.
 The *other* folder simply represents the space outside of the *contributions* folder.
 The *contributions* folder has 3 subfolders: *demo*, *tutorial* and *presentation*, representing the categories of tasks one can do.
 Within these 3 folders the project folders of different groups are added.
+The *other* folder and the *presentation* folder are empty, so to force them to show up dummy files called *file.txt* have been added to them.

 The following scenarios will be showcased and covers most cases that can be encountered: